 Thrill-seekers not deterred by these warnings face new challenges.
 The stairwells are now locked up and it is no longer possible to enter the building via a bridge from an adjacent parking house.
 Recent attempts to bribe the security guards on-site have seemingly led to disappointment.

 While Pansit is not against urban exploration, he is rightly concerned about the safety of those trespassing the high rise.
 While an estimated 80-90 percent of its core is complete, most of the interior remains unfinished.
 Climbing the tower is therefore not without risk.
-In the heyday of the Sathorn Ghost Tower, some people advised against visiting at night to avoid falling into an elevator hole.
+In the heyday of the Sathorn highrise, some people advised against visiting at night to avoid falling into an elevator hole.

 With no demolition in sight, the Sathorn Unique Tower may perhaps one day find an investor and turn the page.
 Until then, it serves as a reminder of a financial crisis and a lesson learned.
 A historic symbol, “ghost tower” and urban attraction, the Sathorn Unique does not cease to give us the chills.